 Sustainable and ESG Investing Risk: The Fund's sustainability and ESG strategy may select or exclude securities of certain issuers for reasons other than potential performance.
 The Fund's consideration of its ESG standards in making its investment decisions may reduce or increase the Fund's exposure to certain issuers, industries, sectors, regions or countries or cause the Fund to forego certain investment opportunities which may lower the performance of the Fund as compared to funds that do not utilize a sustainability or ESG strategy.
 Sustainability and ESG investing is qualitative and subjective by nature, and there is no guarantee that the standards used by Matthews or any judgment exercised by Matthews will reflect the opinions of any particular investor.
 Although an investment by the Fund in a company may satisfy one or more of the Fund's ESG standards in the view of the portfolio managers, there is no guarantee that such company will actually conduct its affairs in a manner that is less destructive to the environment, or that will actually promote positive social and economic developments or otherwise contribute to a sustainable future, and that same company may also fail to satisfy other ESG standards, in some cases even egregiously.
-In addition, Matthews may utilize third party data to evaluate ESG factors which may be incomplete or inaccurate and cause Matthews to incorrectly assess the ESG characteristics a security or issuer.
+In addition, Matthews may utilize third party data to evaluate ESG factors which may be incomplete or inaccurate and cause Matthews to incorrectly assess the ESG characteristics of a security or issuer.
+Third party data and ratings are not consistent across providers and may produce different results with respect to a particular company or issuer.
 Funds with sustainability investment strategies are generally suited for long-term rather than short-term investors.